Freight rail is one of the safest industries in the nation.

 As a train travels over any segment of track, energy is transmitted from the train through the track and into the ground below.
 This energy can be measured as a series of sound waves, collectively called an acoustic signature.
 The acoustic signature of a track is different depending upon the health of the track.

 In 2013, scientists installed fiber-optic cable alongside a test track at the industry’s test facility in Colorado, and began listening to the track’s acoustic signature as trains repeatedly ran overhead.
 The track was designed to break, and when it did, the experts had the data they needed.
 Specifically: the acoustic signature of a healthy track, the acoustic signature of a broken one, and the acoustic signature of a track on the verge of breaking.

 Now, researchers are diving into this data with the hope of being able to monitor tracks across the country and detect safety issues in real-time, including deteriorating tracks, failing brakes and even rogue trespassers walking along the rails.

 Railroads are also taking to the skies, and mastering technologies once found only in the pages of science fiction novels.

-Two years ago, BNSF Railway flew unmanned aerial vehicles, or drones, mounted with high-definition video cameras over tracks in parts of Texas and Oklahoma that had been swamped by floodwaters.
+For example, BNSF Railway flew unmanned aerial vehicles, or drones, mounted with high-definition video cameras over tracks in parts of Texas and Oklahoma that had been swamped by floodwaters a few years ago.
 Safety experts monitored the drones’ video feeds to see precisely where rail tracks had been washed away and examine the condition of rail bridges, some of whose foundations had been slammed with debris.
 By pinpointing the location of the damage, BNSF was able to safely deploy employees as soon as the floodwaters receded and quickly return the rail line to safe operation.